maurya9n6/SQL-2019-Active-Active-Cluster/README.md

 2. Click More
 3. Select Action - Promote server to domain controller
 4. Add a new forest (Since we don't have any existing domain)
-5. Give domain name as - gogates.local [you can give any name which you want eg. abc.xyz.pqr]
+5. Give domain name as - Ratnesh.local [you can give any name which you want eg. abc.xyz.pqr]
 6. Click Next
 7. Specify DSRM (directory service recovery mode) password
 8. No need to create DNS deligation
-9. NetBIOS domain name -- keep it default (it will appear as gogates as we had mentioned domain as gogates.local)
+9. NetBIOS domain name -- keep it default (it will appear as gogates as we had mentioned domain as Ratnesh.local)
 10. Paths - Keep it default
 11. Install
 12. Restart & Login with Doamin User this time